 French credit institutions are required to maintain minimum capital to cover their credit, market, counterparty and operational risks.
 Pursuant to the Capital Requirements Regulation, credit institutions are required to maintain a minimum total capital ratio of 8%, a Tier 1 capital ratio of 6% and a minimum Common Equity Tier 1 capital ratio of 4.5%, each to be obtained by dividing the institution's relevant eligible regulatory capital by its risk-weighted assets.
-Furthermore, they must comply with certain Common Equity Tier 1 capital buffer requirements, including a capital conservation buffer of 2.5% that is applicable to all institutions, (ii) a buffer of up to 3.5% that is applicable to G-SIBs, such as the Issuer, (iii) a systemic risk buffer, as well as (iv) an institution-specific countercyclical capital buffer to cover countercyclical risks (collectively, the "combined buffer requirements").
-The countercyclical capital buffer is calculated as the weighted average of the countercyclical buffer rates that apply in all countries where the relevant credit exposures of the Group are located.
+Furthermore, they must comply with certain Common Equity Tier 1 capital buffer requirements, including a capital conservation buffer of 2.5% that is applicable to all institutions, (ii) a buffer of up to 3.5% that is applicable to G-SIBs, such as the Issuer, (iii) an EU systemic risk buffer, as well as (iv) an institution-specific countercyclical capital buffer is calculated as the weighted average of the countercyclical buffer rates that apply in all countries where the relevant credit exposures of the Group are located.
 In France, the authority in charge of macroprudential supervision (i.e., the HCSF) has set the countercyclical buffer rate for credit exposures at 1.0% since January 2, 2024.

 On July 31, 2023, the HCSF decided to introduce a new sectorial systemic risk buffer set at 3% applicable to G-SIBs, targeting French bank exposures to large, highly indebted French companies.
-This measure came into force on August 1, 2023 for a period of two years, and may be extended.
+This measure came into force on August 1, 2023, for a period of two years, and may be extended.

-On top of "Pillar 1" "own funds" and combined buffer requirements" described above, CRD IV provides that competent authorities may require additional "Pillar 2" capital to be maintained by an institution relating to elements of risks which are not fully captured by the minimum "own funds" requirements ("additional own funds requirements").
+On top of "Pillar 1" "own funds" and "combined buffer requirements" described above, the Capital Requirements Directive provides that competent authorities may require additional "Pillar 2" capital to be maintained by an institution relating to elements of risks which are not fully captured by the minimum "own funds" requirements ("additional own funds requirements").

-The CRD V clarified that the Pillar 2 requirement covers certain risks that are not covered or insufficiently covered by the Pillar 1 requirement.
+The Capital Requirements Directive clarified that the Pillar 2 requirement covers certain risks that are not covered or insufficiently covered by the Pillar 1 requirement.
 The Pillar 2 requirement must be fulfilled by at least 56.25% Common Equity Tier 1 capital and at least 75% Tier 1 capital, unless the relevant competent authority decides otherwise.
-The CRD V also clarified the capital stack, which states that own funds requirements under the Pillar 2 requirement are not used to fulfil the Pillar 1 requirement or the combined buffers requirement.
+The Capital Requirements Directive also clarified the capital stack, which states that own funds requirements under the Pillar 2 requirement are not used to fulfil the Pillar 1 requirement or the combined buffers requirement.

-Under Article 141 of CRD IV and under article 16a of the BRRD, the maximum distributable amount serves, if applicable, as an effective cap on payments and distributions.
-In the event of a breach of the combined buffer requirement under Article 141(2) of CRD IV or in the event of a breach of the combined buffer requirement, when considered in addition to the MREL requirement, under Article 16a of the BRRD, as amended by the BRRD II, the restrictions on payments and distributions, if any, will be scaled according to the extent of the breach of the combined buffer requirement and calculated as a percentage of the institution's profits for the relevant period.
+Under Article 141 of the Capital Requirements Directive and under article 16a of the BRRD, the maximum distributable amount serves, if applicable, as an effective cap on payments and distributions.
+In the event of a breach of the combined buffer requirement under Article 141(2) of the Capital Requirements Directive or in the event of a breach of the combined buffer requirement, when considered in addition to the MREL requirement, under Article 16a of the BRRD, the restrictions on payments and distributions, if any, will be scaled according to the extent of the breach of the combined buffer requirement and calculated as a percentage of the institution's profits for the relevant period.
 Such calculation will result in a maximum distributable amount for the relevant period.
 As an example, the scaling is such that in the bottom quartile of the "combined buffer requirement," no "discretionary distributions" will be permitted to be paid.
-As a consequence, in the event of breach of the "combined buffer requirement" it may be necessary to reduce discretionary payments, including potentially exercising the discretion to cancel (in whole or in part) interest payments in respect of additional tier 1 notes.
+As a consequence, in the event of breach of the "combined buffer requirement to be paid.
+As a consequence, including potentially exercising the discretion to cancel (in whole or in part) interest payments in respect of additional tier 1 notes.